TheStaticMage/firebot-openai/doc/prompt-template.md

 2. **Validate**:
    - It is an object with keys: "system_input", "user_input", "username".
    - All three values are non-empty strings after trimming.
+   - All fields in "user_input" are non-empty strings after trimming.
+(Also OK if no fields exist.)
    - If validation fails, return error JSON and stop.
 3. **Extract** system_input, user_input, username.
 4. [[ADD YOUR MAIN STEPS HERE: e.g., "Determine the content category", "Check against safety rules", "Generate output".]]